Doormann/Doorman-Box-of-Tricks/README.md

 A very simple tool that automates enumeration.
 The tool can either be deployed to a target machine (after gaining access) or run on your local machine.
 More tools can be added if need be.
-Most of the tools have generic commands they run.
+Most of the options have generic commands they run.
+You may need to modify or run the tool natively to be more specific.
 Edit to your hearts content.

 **Note** :
 This program requires python to be installed on your machine (or the targets).
 This program is also best used within a offensive security Linux OS like Kali.
 Many of the tools are pre-loaded witin Kali so it will be easier to use this tool witin Kali.